 While your proposal should explain the importance and context of your proposed work, we do not generally presume to make a judgement on the basis of academic excellence.
 Applications are assessed on the basis of alignment with IAS mission, quality of planned activities, quality of proposed outputs, and value for money.
 Please thus write your proposal for a non-specialist reviewer.
 Applicants wishing to develop proposals are welcome to make enquiries ahead of a formal application.

+The scheme is only open to staff based at Warwick.
 The Principal Applicant must be a permanent (including probationary) member of Warwick academic staff, or holder of an externally funded individual fellowship, the duration of which extends beyond the proposed activity.
 Applications may include co-investigators, either from Warwick or other institutions.
+IAS Fellows who hold a WIRL-COFUND, EUTOPIA-SIF, Early Career or Associate Fellowship are also eligible to apply as Principal Applicant.

 You can apply for any amount to support your activity up to £2,500 per application, but all budgets need to be justified.
 Applications of up to £1,000 will usually be reviewed within 5 days.
 IAS funding can be used in conjunction with other funding to support a larger activity.